 - 3. Corrective action shall be taken immediately if any periodic monitoring result exceeds a limit in Table 1, or if there is a malfunction or breakdown of any equipment which might increase emissions.
 Monitoring shall be undertaken or repeated as soon as possible thereafter and a brief record shall be kept of the main actions taken. - 4.
-All plant and equipment capable of causing, or preventing, emissions and all monitoring devices shall be calibrated and maintained in accordance with the manufacturer's instructions.
-Records shall be kept of such maintenance.
+All plant and equipment capable of causing, or preventing emissions, such as silos, bag filters, cartridge filters and pressure relief valves and all monitoring devices, such as high level alarms, shall be calibrated and maintained in accordance with the manufacturer's instructions.
+Records shall be kept of such maintenance for at least three years.